 If you start getting tiny red bumps and/or itchiness, then those are probably signs of allergy or irritation.
 Allergic reactions to skincare products will usually go away with hydrocortisone cream, so if you use a mild topical hydrocortisone cream in addition to your new products and you still have bumps in places you normally don't break out after a few days, then it's probably the product that is breaking you out.

 Purging vs. Irritation:

 Irritation usually makes your skin feel hot and sensitive.
 For example, if your skin burns or stings when you wash your face with a regular cleanser or use your normal products, your skin is probably irritated.
 Stop using the product for a few days and if your skin feels calmer after taking a break, then it was probably irritated.
 If your skin is the same after not using the product for a while (several weeks), you either really are purging or breaking out.

-Click here to read more on how to manage reactions in medical grade skin care products.
+Click here to read more about managing reactions in medical-grade skin care products.